← All Neighbourhood Guides

 Housing Stock 1940s-70s bungalows, cottages, new infill; high teardown activity Similar bungalow/infill mix plus more condo supply (Humber Bay Shores)

-Waterfront Park Colonel Samuel Smith Park: skating, sailing, trails, dog off-leash Humber Bay Park: large but more crowded; no skating rink
+Waterfront Park Colonel Samuel Smith Park: skating trail, sailing, trails, dog off-leash Humber Bay Park: large but more crowded; no skating trail

-Transit 501 streetcar + GO Train (30 to 35 min to Union) 501 streetcar + GO (similar); slightly closer to Mimico GO
+Transit Lake Shore TTC + GO Train (about 20 to 30 min to Union) Lake Shore TTC + GO (similar); slightly closer to Mimico GO

 Commercial Retail Modest Lake Shore strip; quiet neighbourhood feel More established Lake Shore commercial scene; more restaurant options